 - No artificial lure may have more than three hooks. - No line may have attached to it more than three baited hooks, three artificial flies or three artificial lures.
-Please see page 11 of this guide for more information about fishing with a setline. - When you're fishing through the ice, you may not fish through a hole that's more than 12 inches wide.
+Please see page 12 of this guide for more information about fishing with a setline. - When you're fishing through the ice, you may not fish through a hole that's more than 12 inches wide.
 The only exceptions are at Bear Lake, Flaming Gorge Reservoir and Fish Lake.
-For more information about ice fishing at these waters, please see Rules for specific waters on page 20.
+For more information about ice fishing at these waters, please see page 22.